logto-io/docs/docs/docs/recipes/interact-with-management-api/README.md

 <M2mRoleAssignment />

-In the role assignment module, you can see all M2M roles are included, and roles indicated by a Logto icon means that these roles include Logto management API permissions.
+In the role assignment module, you can see all M2M roles are included, and roles indicated by a Logto icon means that these roles include Logto Management API permissions.

-Now assign M2M roles include Logto management API permissions for your M2M app.
+Now assign M2M roles include Logto Management API permissions for your M2M app.

 ### Fetch an access token